What if you’re too afraid to go on your scheduled cruise? Should the cruise line provide a refund?

 “After we read about all the cerebral trauma events, I was afraid to go on the cruise,” Freburger explained.
 “And I expected a full refund.”

-Will insurance pay if you’re too afraid to go on the cruise?
+Will insurance pay if you’re too afraid to go on your cruise?

 Freburger made the decision to cancel the cruise just 54 days before her scheduled voyage.
 She realized that she was in the 75 percent penalty zone for cancellation.
 But, having purchased the travel insurance offered by NCL, Freburger felt confident she would soon receive a refund.
 Certainly, her fears of this strange, invisible brain attacker in Cuba should be a covered reason to cancel the cruise, she reasoned.

 As most trip insurance policies are, NCL’s Booksafe Travel Protection Plan is a named perils insurance policy.
 That is to say, you are only covered for specific events or conditions that cause you to cancel your cruise.
 If your reason for canceling is not listed as one of the covered reasons, you can assume you won’t be covered.

 Not surprisingly, the peculiar happenings in the U.S. embassy in Havana were not a covered reason to cancel the cruise.